Kvalsund Municipality

-Kvalsund (Fálesnuorri and Valasnuora) is a former municipality in the old Finnmark county in Norway.
-The municipality is now part of Hammerfest Municipality in Troms og Finnmark county.
+Kvalsund (Fálesnuorri and Valasnuora) is a former municipality in Finnmark county in Norway.
+The area is now part of Hammerfest Municipality.
 The municipality existed from 1869 until its dissolution in 2020.
 The administrative centre of the municipality was the village of Kvalsund.
-Other villages in the municipality include Áisaroaivi, Kokelv, Oldernes, Oldervik, Revsneshamn, Skaidi.
+Other villages in the municipality included Áisaroaivi, Kokelv, Oldernes, Oldervik, Revsneshamn, Skaidi.

 At the time of its dissolution on 1 January 2020, the 1844 km2 municipality was the 37th largest by area out of the 422 municipalities in Norway.
-Kvalsund was also the 392nd most populous municipality in Norway with a population of 1,027.
-The municipality's population density was 0.5 PD/km2 and its population had decreased by 6.7% over the previous decade.
+Kvalsund was also the 394th most populous municipality in Norway with a population of 988.
+The municipality's population density was 0.5 PD/km2 and its population had decreased by 5.4% over the previous 10-year period.

 The Kvalsund Bridge (Kvalsundbrua) is a suspension bridge that crosses the Kvalsundet strait from the mainland to the island of Kvaløya.